khandelwalHarsh24/File_management/README.md

 # File Manager Application

 This is a File Manager application that allows users to securely manage folders and files.
-The application is built using Node.js, Express, PostgreSQL for data storage, and AWS S3 for file storage.
+The application is built using Node.js, Express, PostgreSQL for data storage, and local storage for file storage.

 ## Setup